-TABLE 5.3: Examples of Risk Allocation Decisions based on the Private Partner's Ability to Manage the Risk
+TABLE 5.3: Examples of Risk Allocation Decisions based on the Private Partner's Ability to Manage the Risk Risk Category Risk event Allocation Commissioning Toll authorization The authorization procedure cannot be

-Risk Category Risk event Allocation Commissioning Toll authorization procedure delayed.
-The authorization procedure cannot be controlled by the private partner.
+Construction costs and term procedure delayed.
+The government decides to change the scope because of local interests. controlled by the private partner.
 The private partner can, to a certain extent, control the consequences (by avoiding the variable operational cost of toll operations whenever there is no toll revenue collection), so a sharing mechanism is often applied in the PPP agreement.
-Construction costs and term The government decides to change the scope because of local interests.
 The risk cannot be managed by the private partner at all and would be expensively priced if transferred.
 The government retains this risk.
 Construction costs Costs increase because of rising oil prices.
 The private partner procures material in large quantities and is experienced in using hedges to mitigate cost increases.
 Therefore, the risk is transferred to the private partner.
 Construction costs A concrete truck hits a construction worker.
 The risk is related to the construction site.
 This is managed best by the private partner.
 O&M costs Vandalism during the operational period.
 The private partner can decrease the probability of this risk by implementing anti- vandalism measures.
 The risk is transferred to the private partner.
-Construction Leakage in The private partner can influence the costs and excavation for probability of the event by following all construction term tunnel during construction. plans and procedures in this circumstance.
+Construction costs and construction term Leakage in excavation for tunnel during construction.
+The private partner can influence the probability of the event by following all plans and procedures in this circumstance.
 Furthermore, it can mitigate the damage by applying measures to stop the leakage quickly, and can manage the consequent delay by adjusting the construction schedule.
 The risk is transferred to the private partner.
 Construction term, commissioning Decision-makers are unavailable during the construction period due to an election period affecting timely responsiveness for approvals and authorizations.
 The public partner is responsible for the planning and the availability of its staff.
 The risk is retained by the public agency.
 Construction costs, design Uncertainty in cost estimates due to preliminary stage of design.
 This risk can be transferred to the private partner because it is experienced in dealing with this.